SpringTimeCode/spirojs/README.md

 # Converted code from Commodore 64 basic.
+Creates graphs from circle equations.